-Last Updated on 6th January 2021 by Sophie Nadeau
+Last Updated on 23rd May 2023 by Sophie Nadeau

-Montmartre.
-If there’s one arrondissement I could return to again, and again, it’s this time-warp in central Paris.
-The sights, the smells, and of course, all of the cobbled lanes come together to form a little piece of quirky France that’s best explored on foot.
-Its quirky architecture, rich history, and the fact that it has acted as a muse for artists, poets and writers alike for centuries make it the perfect spot to get lost in, perhaps even for a few hours.
+Quirky architecture, rich history, and the fact that Montmartre has been a muse for artists, poets and writers alike for centuries make it the perfect spot to get lost in, perhaps even for a few hours.
 Here’s a Montmartre Walking tour; a self-guided walk full of quirky activities and sites.

 Montmartre Walking Tour: Practical Advice, Tricks & Tips